Updated January, 2022

 For this magical, multimedia walk in the forest, you need to be at least 16 years of age to go without an adult.
 A free, return shuttle that goes from the Village out to Cougar Mountain where it’s located – no waiver necessary.

-There isn’t a minimum age restriction with an adult, however it can be loud with lots of flashing lights, so if you’re exploring with a baby or toddler bear that in mind: Magic in the Mountains: Winter Vallea Lumina.
+There isn’t a minimum age restriction with an adult, however it can be loud with lots of flashing lights, so if you’re exploring with a baby or toddler bear that in mind.
+Read more about the experience in our blog, Magic in the Mountains: Winter Vallea Lumina.

 Indoor Activities for Teens